At a glance

 How to avoid it: You may not want to leave all of the college planning to your child.
 But it’s a good idea for kids to have some responsibility for managing the actual search process.

 Get your child involved.
 For instance, teens can research the dates of the open houses at the schools you’re visiting, and add these dates to a family calendar.
 Or they can look into college programs for kids with learning and thinking differences.

 Pitfall #4: Underestimating the importance of independent living skills.

-As you choose a college, keep in mind the level of support she’ll need.
+As you choose a college, keep in mind the level of support your child will need.
 You may want to consider a school closer to home.
 Start working on the skills your child will need for college as early as possible.

 Pitfall #5: Not asking for advice and support from others.

 How to avoid it: Nobody knows your child like you do.
-Nor do they know what’s best for your child.
-But trusted friends, family members and school professionals can be sounding boards and an added layer of support for you and your child.
+They may not know what’s best for your child.
+But trusted friends, family members, and school professionals can be sounding boards and an added layer of support for you and your child.

-think about her strengths, goals and values.
-They can also help her communicate where she sees herself fitting in, and why.
-And they might even be able to help keep her on track with her responsibilities in the process.
+They can help kids think about strengths, goals, and values.
+They can also help them communicate about where they see themselves fitting in, and why.
+And they might even be able to help keep kids on track with their responsibilities in the process.
 Finally, their experiences may lead you to options you and your child had not even considered.

-Pitfall #6: Showing too much disappointment if she isn’t accepted.
+Pitfall #6: Showing too much disappointment if your child isn’t accepted.